Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “No I don’t, or at least, I didn’t.
 I’m an adult.”

-“Bill, you tell people that but who do you think you are talking to now?
-Who do you think you are fooling?
+“Bill, you tell people that but who do you think you are fooling?
 I know what’s in your heart.
-Deep down you never stopped believing.
+You never stopped believing.
 You just denied it for obvious reasons.
-Society just wouldn’t accept it.”
+Society just wouldn’t accept it.
+Humanity certainly hates those who don’t follow the crowd.”

-I nodded and agreed.
+I reluctantly nodded and told him he was correct.
 “That hardly speaks well of my intelligence, does it?”

 “Nobody’s going to believe that Santa came to visit me.”